Godzilla Asian American Arts Network: History

 The original members of Godzilla were Tomie Arai, Ken Chu, Karin Higa, Arlan Huang, Byron Kim, Bing Lee, Colin Lee, Janet Lin, Mei-Lin Liu, Margo Machida, Stephanie Mar, Yong Soon Min, Helen Oji, Eugenie Tsai, Charles Yuen and Garson Yu.
 Some of Godzilla's members were previously involved in Basement Workshop and Asian American Art Centre.
 Members decided to name the organization "Godzilla" after Japanese movie monster Godzilla.

 The collective organized "slide slams" where hundreds of artists had the opportunity to display their work as well as view other artists' works.
 Godzilla also published a national newsletter that included member-written opinion pieces, coverage of Asian American art from across the United States, and calls for artwork.
 Because Godzilla members rejected formally becoming a 501(c)3 organization, rotating volunteer committees coordinated much of its work.
-The Godzilla logo and newsletters were designed and produced by Charles Yuen.
+In a letter to artist Dorothy Imagire dated May 9, 1991, Chu wrote "Godzilla is an open group and have no membership policy....
+There is no monetary requirements to be in Godzilla, only Asian or Pacific Islander lineage and a commitment to work at championing for our issues as artists."
+The group's logo and newsletters were designed and produced by Charles Yuen.

 Other notable artists and arts professionals who later joined Godzilla include artists Paul Pfeiffer, Zhang Hongtu, Nina Kuo, Allan deSouza, Lynne Yamamoto, and art critic Alice Yang.